GRV96/repr_rw/README.md

 Python objects in order to recreate those objects.
 Each line in the file must be an object representation.
 Empty lines are ignored.

-Consult the functions' documentation and the demos in the code repository for the complete information.
+Consult the functions' documentation and the demos in the source code repository for the complete information.

 ### Dependencies